egrund/SARSA-gridworld/README.md

 numbers = rewards at the field <br />
 <br clear="left"/>

 The class Gridworld is implemented in the File `Grid.py`.
-The Constructor gets a dictionary with the layout.
+The constructor gets a dictionary with the layout.
 There are some hardcoded gridworld dictionaries in the `Gridworlds.py` file(access via class variable `Gridworlds.GRIDWORLD[index]`), to use, but you can also create your own ones.
 A Gridworld has a starting state, a terminal state (with a positive reward of 10), some other negative rewards and barriers.
 Possible actions are _up_, _down_, _left_ and _right_.

 State transition function: In the environment you take the given action with the probabiliy 1-`epsilon` and a random action with probability `epsilon`.